systragroup/quetzal/docker/README.md

 ## Configure model

-1. Copy files from this directory to the model directory
+1. Copy files from this template directory to the root of model directory and remove .template extensions

-2. Copy or move environnement variables files from template folder into root and fill `QUETZAL_MODEL_NAME` (should be the name of the model folder) and `AWS_ECR_REPO_NAME`.
+2. Fill the environnement variable file `.env`. `QUETZAL_MODEL_NAME` (should be the same as the the model folder).

-    ```mv template/.env.template .env```

 4. Create the requirements.txt for the model.
 We recommand using [pip chill](https://pypi.org/project/pip-chill/).

 5. Fill the `Dockerfile.dockerignore`.
 Inputs that are provided by quenedi and outputs are not necessary in the image (I.E. files that will be set in the `.quenedi.config.json` later).
 Note that Docker Build will be run from directory higher than the model.
 You should add the model folder path to your ignored path (Exemple: inputs -> quetzal_model/inputs)

-3. Push the first image to the ECR Repository using the sfollowing command (from the script folder):
+3. Push the first image to the ECR Repository using the following command (from the quetzal docker script folder):

-    ```./push-image.sh inital```
+    ```./push-image.sh <model_folder> inital```

 ## Create Lambda Function (AWS Admin only)

 Create a Python 3.8 Lambda function from inital image and create an new role for this function and add permission to write on the S3 bucket.
-Configure function ressources + add variable d'environnement
+Configure function ressources + add `BUCKET_NAME` environnement variable

+## Config file

-Copy or move config file into root and fill the file with corresponding values
+Fill the config file `quenedi.config.json` with corresponding values.

-`mv template/.quenedi.config.json.template .quenedi.config.json`

-## Create S3 Bucket
+## Create S3 Bucket (AWS Admin only)

 Create an S3 bucket and add CORS policy from another bucket (such as quetzal-paris)

+## Step function

+Modify the step fonction configuration file `step-functions.json` according to model steps.

-## Create Step Function
+## Create Step Function (AWS Admin only)

-Configure the step function using using the provided template `step-functions.json.template`.
 Copy role policies from quetzal-paris

-## Create Cognito Role
+## Create Cognito Role (AWS Admin only)

 Custom trust entity + policy copied from quetzal-paris

 ## End Configuration
-1. Copy or move config file from template folder into root and fill values.

-    ```mv template/quenedi.config.json.template quenedi.config.json```

-2. Add config to S3 config using script
+1. Add config to S3 config using script

     ```python update-s3-config.py```

-3. Add model files for base scenario to s3
+2. Add model files for base scenario to s3

     ```python update-s3-model-files.py```

-4. Push first version of the model
+3. Push first version of the model

      ```./update-lambda.sh```